mkazuyuki/mssql2017/traditional.md

 		This completes the uninstall process for an individual server system.

-	Note:
-	You must be logged on as a root or an account with administrator privileges to uninstall Express Cluster Server.
+	**Note**: You must be logged on as a root or an account with administrator privileges to uninstall Express Cluster Server.
 If a shared disk is used, unplug all disk cables connected to the server after un-installation is completed.

 11. Appendix B: Example System Planning Worksheet